St Paul's Academy St Paul's Academy St Paul's Academy

 Up to 160 of the remaining places, subject to the number of Catholic Entrants admitted with statements of Special Educational Need (SSEN) or an education, health and care plan (ECHP) naming the school, will be available to Catholic Entrants, who will be considered according to the following criteria, in order of priority:

 • Looked after children and previously looked after children who have been adopted or become subject to a residence or special guardianship order, immediately following having been looked after who are baptised Catholics or looked after by Catholic families.
+This includes those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

 • Baptised Catholic children from families where at least one parent/guardian/carer or the child is a practising Catholic and, who at the time of their application, resides (+) in the following local parishes: